 Researchers at the Electronics–Inspired Interdisciplinary Research Institute (EIIRIS) at Toyohashi University of Technology and California Institute of Technology found ways to break such hurdles and provide the first neuroscience evidence of team flow.
 The researchers measured the brain activity from 10 teams using EEG of teams of two while they played a music video game together.
 In some trials, a partition separated the teammates, so they couldn’t see each other while they played, allowing a solo flow state but preventing team flow.
 The research team scrambled the music in other trials, which prevented a flow state but still allowed teamwork.
 The participants answered questions after each game to assess their level of flow.

 Moreover, the researchers invented an objective neural method to evaluate the depth of the team flow experience.
 Then, the researchers compared the brain activity of the participants during each condition.
 They found a unique signature of team flow: increased beta and gamma brain waves in the middle temporal cortex, a type of brain activity linked to information processing.
 Teammates also had more synchronised brain activity during the team flow state compared to the regular teamwork state.

-This study will provide a framework based on neural models that can be utilised toward more effective team–building strategies in areas where human performance and pleasure matters – business, sports, music, performing arts, video games, and entertainment.
+This study will provide a framework based on neural models that can be utilised toward more effective team–building strategies in areas where human performance and pleasure matter – business, sports, music, performing arts, video games, and entertainment.
 In partnership with governmental and industrial institutions, the researchers plan to utilise the neural signature of team flow to monitor and enhance team performance and, perhaps, build more effective teams.

 Psychreg is mainly for information purposes only; materials on this website are not intended to be a substitute for professional advice.
 Don’t disregard professional advice or delay in seeking treatment because of what you have read on this website.
 Read our full disclaimer.